Subscribe to our newsletter!

 A Google Business Profile allows owners to enter business information that will show on Google Search.
 The information listed includes the:

 Small businesses can leverage this tool to make sure that their information available online is accurate.
 This will also ensure that your information is correct on any third-party apps or services that get their information from Google.
-Anyone can “suggest an edit” to a business listing, so it’s important to get everything right the first time.
+Anyone can “suggest an edit” to a business profile, so it’s important to get everything right the first time.

 There are four post categories:

 These allow small businesses to promote their products or services on Search for free.
 As a marketing agency, we like to link out to blog posts and share messages about our clients.
 A clothing store may find it helpful to post about a sale they’re having or showcase new items.